GDPNow data from Atlanta Fed, chart by Mish.

 There are three retail sales reports coming and a myriad of housing reports.
 Those will hold the key to the third quarter, not the July jobs report.

-Earlier today I commented Housing Starts Drop 9.6 Percent, Now Below Pre-Pandemic Level, Led By Single Family
+Yesterday, I commented Housing Starts Drop 9.6 Percent, Now Below Pre-Pandemic Level, Led By Single Family

 This material is based upon information that Sitka Pacific Capital Management considers reliable and endeavors to keep current, Sitka Pacific Capital Management does not assure that this material is accurate, current or complete, and it should not be relied upon as such.